 Actions for damages

-For this reason, it is common and it is advisable to establish beforehand in the shareholder’s agreement a specific amount of compensation to be paid by the defaulting party in case of an actual breach of the agreement.
+For this reason, it is common and advisable to establish beforehand in the shareholder’s agreement a specific amount of compensation to be paid by the defaulting party in case of an actual breach of the agreement.
 This way the damages are previously quantified and future problems regarding the establishment of damages are avoided.
 Under Spanish law, this is what is called a “penalty clause”.
 (Article 1.152 of the Civil Code).

-Action of fulfilment
+Action of fulfillment

-Another remedy consists in the possibility of making a judicial claim for specific performance of the benefit actually due or of the obligation actually due, in other means, to compel the defaulting party to perform the specific action or to deliver the thing the party was bound to deliver (for example, to vote in a certain way in a general meeting of shareholders, to sell his/her shares to another partner, etc.).
+Another remedy consists in the possibility of making a judicial claim for specific performance of the benefit actually due or of the obligation actually due, in other terms, to compel the defaulting party to perform the specific action or to deliver the thing the party was bound to deliver (for example, to vote in a certain way in a general meeting of shareholders, to sell his/her shares to another partner, etc.).

 This action basically consists in a request to remove the situation caused by the breach (for example, to cancel the social agreement adopted with the vote casted by a defaulting partner in violation of the shareholder’s agreement).